Office of Registration & Scheduling Services

 Grades will be assigned based on rules explained in the Drop section above.

 Students in good standing who have withdrawn from the University and who wish to return at a later date should follow the instructions given under Matriculation Status.
 Information concerning financial obligations to the University relative to the withdrawal policy will be found in the Financial Information section of this catalog.

-Degree candidates will lose their matriculation status after five years of non-enrollment.
+Degree candidates will lose their matriculation status after two years of non-enrollment.
 In such cases, the student can still register for classes in accordance with current registration procedures as a non-matriculated student.
 If, however, a student wishes to resume studies as a degree candidate after losing matriculative status, he or she needs to apply for readmission.
 Readmission applicants should contact the Office of Admissions for the proper forms.

 Back To Top